-PHSO involvement 2015/16 2016/17 Q1 2016/17 Q2 Cases referred to PHSO by complainant for investigation 28 7 7 Cases which then required no further investigation 0 0 0 Cases which were not upheld following review by the PHSO 6 4 2 Cases which were partially upheld following review by the PHSO 11 5 1 Cases which were fully upheld following review by the PHSO 2 0 0
+PHSO involvement 2015/16 2016/17 Q1 2016/17 Q2 2016/17 Q3 Cases referred to PHSO by complainant for investigation 28 7 7 6 Cases which were then referred back to the Trust for further local resolution 0 0 0 0 Cases which were not upheld following review by the PHSO 6 4 2 2 Cases which were partially upheld following review by the PHSO 11 5 1 4 Cases which were fully upheld following review by the PHSO 2 0 0 0

 The total number of cases referred to the Ombudsman for assessment, agreed for investigation and ultimately upheld or partially upheld remains relatively low in proportion to the overall level of complaints received by the Trust.
+Four cases were partially upheld by the Ombudsman in Quarter 3 2016/17.